kaleidawave/ezno/checker/specification/staging.md

 }
 ```

-- This equality is always false
+- This equality is always false as ExclusiveRange<-5, 5> and 6 have no overlap

 #### Narrowing in for loop

-> Can't do modulo because post mutation
+> Can't do modulo because of post mutation

 ```ts
 for (let i = 0; i < 3; i++) {